8 Best Feedly Alternatives in 2026: Free & Paid Options Compared

 7. Readwise Reader — Best for RSS + Read-Later in One Place

-Readwise Reader is the option for readers who want their RSS feeds, newsletters, web articles, PDFs, and Twitter/X threads unified in a single reading and annotation environment.
-At $7.99/month, it's the most expensive alternative on this list, but it covers significantly more reading-workflow ground than any pure RSS reader.
+Readwise Reader is the best Feedly alternative for knowledge workers who need RSS, read-later, and annotation in one tool.
+At $7.99/month it is the most expensive option on this list, but it covers significantly more reading-workflow ground than any pure RSS reader — especially for users who export highlights to tools like Notion or Obsidian.

 RSS is just one input channel for Readwise Reader.
 You add feeds, subscribe to newsletters via a personal email address, save articles from the web via browser extension, and upload PDFs — then highlight, annotate, and export your notes to Notion, Obsidian, Roam Research, or Logseq.
-If you're a knowledge worker who builds a second brain from your reading, the Readwise integration is hard to match.
+According to Atlassian's 2025 State of Teams report, knowledge workers waste 25% of their time searching for answers — making Readwise's integrated annotation system a genuine productivity advantage.
 See our Readwise Reader pricing breakdown for full plan details.

 - Pricing: $7.99/month (30-day free trial)